-with $u' = u - \overline{u}$, where u is the daily average velocity and \overline{u} is the monthly average of 347 velocity.
-This formulation defines eddies as anomalies that have a period between two 348 days and one month.
+with $u' = u - \overline{u}$, where u is the daily average velocity and \overline{u} is the monthly average of velocity.
+This formulation defines eddies as anomalies that have a period between 2 days and 1 month.
 We use only the depth-averaged velocity in the top 15 m.
-The 2005-349 2009 average is plotted in Figure 4D-E. In both models, west of Greenland there is an 350 expanse of elevated EKE extending into the central Labrador Sea (outlined in black in 351 Figure 4D-E).
-Elevated EKE values in the Labrador Sea in POP are limited to deep wa-352 ter offshore of the Southwest Shelf; in contrast, HYCOM has elevated EKE both on the 353 Southwest Shelf as well as off the shelf, possibly indicating a difference in the cross-shelf 354 exchange between the two models in this region.
-EKE estimated from TOPEX/Poseidon 355 satellite altimetry (Brandt et al., 2004) and surface drifters (Fratantoni, 2001) in this 356 region shows a similar pattern of elevated EKE in the eastern Labrador Sea; though nei-357 ther observation-derived estimate is directly comparable to the EKE calculated from the 358 simulations.
-The surface EKE from Brandt et al. (2004) in the West Greenland Current 359 ranges from 400 to 800 cm2 s-2 for the period 1997-2001.
-Altimeter-based estimates are 360 generally higher than those in either simulation, but are calculated from sea-surface height 361 gradients and the resulting geostrophic velocities, while the model EKE includes both 362 geostrophic and ageostrophic velocities.
-363
+The 2005-2009 average is plotted in Figures 4d and 4e.
+In both models, west of Greenland there is an expanse of elevated EKE extending into the central Labrador Sea (outlined in black in Figures 4d and 4e).
+Elevated EKE values in the Labrador Sea in POP are limited to deep water offshore of the Southwest Shelf; in contrast, HYCOM has elevated EKE both on the Southwest Shelf as well as off the shelf, possibly indicating a difference in the cross-shelf exchange between the two models in this region.
+EKE estimated from TOPEX/Poseidon satellite altimetry (Brandt et al., 2004) and surface drifters (Fratantoni, 2001) in this region